xzhang222/sR1-method/README.md

 Special note about module pp:  module pp is available from parallelpython.com Due to some unknown bug in the pp module, the whole program ends with some error messages like 'ERROR: The process "10852" not found.'
 These can be ignored, and the calculation ends correctly.

+To do sR1 calculation you need set fast=2 in s_rap119.py.
+Usage of some other settings of "fast" parameter is explained below.

 About dual-space recycling: You run s_rap119.py with fast=1 to do 2Fo-Fc recycling calculation.
 No phase refinement implemented.
 Only some electron density modification via peak picking.

 About bond length guided sR1 calculation: run s_rap119.py with fast=200 to perform bond length guided calculation.
 Suppose you want to add one C atom to atom #10 with bond length between 1.09 A and 1.69 A, add one S atom to atom #20 with bond length between 1.4 A and 2.0 A, you can set cases=[(10,"C",1.39,0.3),(20,"S",1.7,0.3)].
 Note that atoms are numbered starting from 1, not from 0, sorry!